UCC CPD Module Title:

 All applicants are required to complete an application form and provide evidence of current professional registration

-Education Centre, Marymount University Hospital & Hospice, Curraheen, Cork
+Blended Learning – Online and at the Education Centre, Marymount University Hospital & Hospice, and/or UCC.

-This is a blended learning module for health professionals to develop the learner’s knowledge, attitudes and skills thus enabling the learner to apply the principles of palliative care in their clinical practice so as to improve the quality of life of patients receiving palliative care and their families.
+This is a blended learning module for health professionals to develop the learner’s knowledge, attitudes and skills thus enabling the learner to apply the principles of palliative care in their clinical practice, to help improve the quality of life of patients receiving palliative care and their families.

 On successful completion of this module, students should be able to:

 - Determine strategies to enable patient/family participation in decision-making regarding care, according to the individual’s will, preference and abilities.

 - Analyse the barriers to and enablers of different types of effective communication e.g., verbal, non-verbal, visual, written, and interpersonal interaction.

 - Examine the features of successful inter-professional team communication to enhance patient care.

 - Identify communication methods that may be used to prevent, mediate and/or resolve conflict in decision-making.